usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 ---
 ## Introduction

 Finding the right postal code in Estonia shouldn't be this hard, but it turns out it sort of is; annoying at the very least.
-After moving to our new home in 2024, I couldn't for the life of me remember the short and simple five-digit postal code that Estonia uses.
+After moving to our new home in 2024, I couldn't, for the life of me, remember the short and simple five-digit postal code that Estonia uses.
 So, every time I ended up searching for the equivalent of "postal codes" in Estonian, trying any of the top sites, and being frustrated with the experience.

 Either the search field was expecting input in a very specific format (i.e. I couldn't just type the street name and building number, and get a fuzzy match of results across the country), or the results would be in an overly long list that would have to be scrolled through, or the site would present the information in a way that was far too verbose for the task at hand, or there not being a way to bookmark the found result(s).
 There was not a single site that I felt took the adequate time to provide such functionality in a truly user-friendly way.